Karl-Philippe/FluidHarmonics/README.md

-# Polyrhythmia
+# FluidHarmonics
 `A modular, generative polyrhythmic arpeggiator`

-**Polyrhythmia** is a Python-based generative arpeggiator and audio synthesizer that renders a 64-bar, multi-layered harmonic progression with modal modulations and algorithmic textures.
+**FluidHarmonics** is a Python-based generative arpeggiator and audio synthesizer that renders a 64-bar, multi-layered harmonic progression with modal modulations and algorithmic textures.
 It blends music theory with synthesis and gives you a full ambient progression directly rendered to `.wav` or played live.

 ---